benbencik/verifiable-benchmarks/README.md

 - **Proof Generation:**
   Each inference request produces a compact, base64-encoded proof of correct execution.

-- **Merkle Aggregation:**
-  Proofs for multiple inputs are bundled via a Merkle tree.
-Only the root (and necessary branches for disputes) need be stored or verified on-chain, minimizing data footprint.

 - **AVS Verification:**
   Validators in the EigenLayer AVS network independently recompute the inference and check the submitted proof against their own recomputation, using the TOPLOC encoding.
 Discrepancies can trigger slashing or dispute resolution.